Barry Morphew released on bond; affidavit claims he fabricated stories surrounding wife’s disappearance

 “Barry knowingly destroyed evidence that his relationship with Suzanne was deteriorating and that he was involved in her disappearance and homicide,” it reads.

-Suzanne Morphew was last seen on May 10, 2020 riding her bike in Chaffee County.
-Later that day, investigators would find her bicycle and helmet.
-Neither item showed signs of an animal attack, or indicated that she had run away, killed herself, or was abducted by a stranger, the affidavit says.
+On May 10, 2020, the same day she was reported missing, investigators would find her bicycle.
+It didn't show signs of an animal attack, or indicated that she had run away, killed herself, or was abducted by a stranger, the affidavit says.

 Background on case